roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 ---
-keyword: [back up applications, restore applications, restore applications to a specified cluster]
+keyword: [back up applications, restore applications, restore applications across clusters]
 ---

 # Back up and restore applications in Kubernetes clusters

-Container Service for Kubernetes \(ACK\) is integrated with the Velero open source tool to provide the application backup feature.
-This feature allows you to back up and restore applications and volumes in ACK clusters and registered external clusters.
-You can create and restore backups in the same cluster.
-You can also create backups in one cluster and restore backups to another cluster.
+Container Service for Kubernetes \(ACK\) integrates open source Velero that allows you to back up and restore applications.
+This allows you to back up and restore applications and volumes in Kubernetes clusters and registered external Kubernetes clusters.
+You can create and restore backups in the same cluster, or create backups in one cluster and restore the backups to another cluster.
 This topic describes how to back up and restore applications in Kubernetes clusters.
 This helps protect your applications from service interruptions and data loss.

 -   This feature is in public preview.
 To use this feature, you must [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply for the feature to be enabled on your account.
 -   A Kubernetes cluster is created.
-For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md), [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md), or [Create a cluster registration proxy and register an on-premises cluster](/intl.en-US/User Guide for Kubernetes Clusters/Multi-cloud and hybrid cloud management/Create a cluster registration proxy and register an on-premises cluster.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md), [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md), and [Create a cluster registration proxy and register an on-premises cluster](/intl.en-US/User Guide for Kubernetes Clusters/Multi-cloud and hybrid cloud management/Management of registered clusters/Create a cluster registration proxy and register an on-premises cluster.md).

-    **Note:** The Kubernetes version of your cluster must be later than 1.10.
+    **Note:** The Kubernetes version of your cluster must be later than V1.10.
 Otherwise, the feature may not function as expected.

 -   An Object Storage Service \(OSS\) bucket is created.
 For more information, see [Create buckets](/intl.en-US/Console User Guide/Manage buckets/Create buckets.md).

 The number of enterprises that choose to deploy their applications on Kubernetes are increasing.
 Therefore, regular application backups are important.
 You can use application backups to restore applications that cannot be recovered after the applications are accidentally disrupted for a long period of time.
-Traditional backup solutions include single-server backups and disk backups.
-Compared with traditional solutions, application backups allow you to back up applications and the data, resource objects, configurations, and namespaces of the applications.
+Different from the traditional single-server backup and disk backup, the application backup feature is used to back up applications and the relevant data, resource objects, and configurations.
+You can also use this feature to back up all resources in a namespace.

 ## Limits

 -   You can back up applications only by namespace.
 -   You can create only full backups for applications.
 Incremental backups are not supported.
--   When you back up an application, the resources in the Deleting state are not backed up.
+-   When you back up an application, the resources that are being deleted are not backed up.

 ## Step 1: Grant OSS permissions to the cluster

-**Configure permissions for managed or dedicated Kubernetes clusters**
+**Grant OSS permissions to managed or dedicated Kubernetes clusters**

-If you use a managed or dedicated Kubernetes cluster, you must grant the required OSS permissions to the cluster.
+If you use managed or dedicated Kubernetes clusters, you must grant OSS permissions to your clusters.

-1. Create a custom permission policy that is used to access OSS.
+1. Create a custom permission policy with the required OSS permissions.
 For more information, see [Create a custom policy](/intl.en-US/Policy Management/Custom policies/Create a custom policy.md).

-    **Note:** For information about how to regulate fine-grained access to an OSS bucket, see [Use RAM to manage OSS permissions](/intl.en-US/Tutorials/Use RAM to manage OSS permissions.md).
+    **Note:** For information about how to regulate fine-grained access to OSS, see [Use RAM to manage OSS permissions](/intl.en-US/Tutorials/Use RAM to manage OSS permissions.md).

-    To grant full permissions to the cluster, create a permission policy based on the following content:
+    To grant full OSS permissions, create a permission policy based on the following template:

     ```
     {